EspressoSystems/espresso-polygon-zkevm-demo/README.md

 [restaking](https://hackmd.io/@EspressoSystems/EspressoSequencer#3-Interactions-with-Ethereum-Validators-via-Restaking)
 is used to let the L1 validators themselves operate the consensus protocol.

-Our demo includes a second L2 node for each L2 network, which is configured to fetch new blocks directly from the sequencer's preconfirmations, bypassing the L1 completely.
+Of course, having your transaction _included_ in the sequence quickly isn't all that helpful if it still takes a long time to get _executed_.
+Our demo includes a second L2 node for each L2 network, which is configured to fetch new blocks directly from the sequencer's preconfirmations and execute them immediately, bypassing the slow path through the L1 completely.
 You can experience the results for yourself: go back into your Metmask settings, to "Networks" -> "espresso-polygon-zkevm-1", and set "New RPC URL" to `http://localhost:18127`.
 Similarly, set the RPC URL for "espresso-polygon-zkevm-2" to `http://localhost:28127`.
 This tells Metamask to use the L2 nodes that use preconfirmations, instead of the L2 nodes that use the L1, when submitting and tracking transactions.

 Once you've updated your settings, you can go back to your Metamask account and try making another transfer.
 It should complete noticeably faster, in around 5 seconds.